NemProject/miscellaneous/pages/20.monitoring-node/docs.en.md

 You configure your monitoring solution to send requests to the url `http://YOUR_IP:7890/heartbeat`.
 A NIS instance receiving this request will answer if the node is up and able to answer to requests.

-In UptimRobot, the form configuring a new monitor hence looks like this:
+In UptimeRobot, the form configuring a new monitor hence looks like this:
 {{< figure src="/images/running_node_uptimerobot.png" title="UptimeRobot Monitor definition" >}}

 ### Status URL /status